lueythelooper/cooking-recipes/breads/recipes/freeform_artisan.md

 ## Freeform Artisan

-This is a recipe for artisan bread recommended by my mother in law on.
+This is a recipe for artisan bread recommended by my mother in law.
 She got this from an old cookbook.
 This recipe makes multiple loafs and is easily scalable.
 Takes a day (mostly fridge time).

 ### Ingredients